iturner72/book-notes/zero_to_one.md

     technological development, mostly confined to IT.
 * 10 New technology tends to come from new ventures--startups.
-From the Founding Fathers in politics to the Royal Society in science to Fairchild Semiconductor's "traightorous eight" in business, small groups of people bound together by a sense of mission have changed the world for the better.
+From the Founding Fathers in politics to the Royal Society in science to Fairchild Semiconductor's "traitorous eight" in business, small groups of people bound together by a sense of mission have changed the world for the better.

 ### 2 Party Like It's 1999
 * 16 Dot-com mania was intense but short--18 months of insanity from September 1998 to March 2000.
-It was a Silicon Valley gold rusg: there was money everywhere, and no shortage of exuberant, often sketchy people to chase it.
+It was a Silicon Valley gold rush: there was money everywhere, and no shortage of exuberant, often sketchy people to chase it.
-* 18 We gave new customers $10 for joining, and we gave them $10 more every time they reffered a friend.
+* 18 We gave new customers $10 for joining, and we gave them $10 more every time they referred a friend.
 This got us hundreds of thousands on new customers and an exponential growth rate.
 * 18 When we raised $100 million the next month, our lead investor took the *Journal's* back-of-the-envelope valuation as authoritative.
 (Other